Nelson-Gon/nelson-gon.github.io/content/about.md

 title: About the Author
 ---

-Nelson Gonzabato (NelsonGon) is currently a third year Biomedical Sciences student at the ZJU-UoE Institute.
+Nelson Gonzabato (NelsonGon) is currently a fourth year BSc Biomedical Sciences student at the ZJU-UoE Institute.
 He is interested in computational models and their biomedical applications.

 Outside class, Nelson is active in the open source community and is a fairly frequent contributor to the `R` tag on [StackOverflow](https://stackoverflow.com/users/10323798/nelsongon) where he has learnt from some of the very best R programmers.
 You can view some of his answers by clicking on the image at the end of this page or via this [link](https://stackoverflow.com/users/10323798/nelsongon?tab=answers).